Installation of the replacement pipeline will likely take place from June to October 2022.

 The open cut will be complete when the ends are connected into the pipeline installed using trenchless techniques.
 Therefore, depending on the sequence of the works, the end section(s) of trench will be suitably fenced off and secured until the connection of the pipe to the trenchless section is concluded.

 We will be using an auger bore trenchless technique to cross below the A327 Ively Road.
-This work will likely take place in May and June 2022.
+This work will likely take place from August to October 2022.

 The launch area will be located on the west side of the A327 Ively Road, and the reception area will be located on the east side of the A327 Ively Road.
 The trenchless areas will be topsoil stripped and neatly stored to one side of the trenchless area, which will provide additional noise and visual screening of the area from users of the country park.
 The area will then be covered with a permeable surface or protection matting.